 Even though humans can percept their surroundings with ease, for a computer it is an incredibly difficult challenge.
-For example, humans can recognize pedestrians, traffic lights and crosswalks.
-In addition, humans can anticipate movement from cyclists and police officers from simple hand gestures.
+For example, humans can recognize pedestrians, traffic lights, and crosswalks.
+Also, humans can anticipate movement from cyclists and police officers from simple hand gestures.

 Depending on what’s been labeled to train the neural network, this determines the success of how well it can detect objects on the road.
 Essentially, the more training in various situations, the better it is at discerning say pedestrians from wildlife.

 The growing trend is that driverless cars will only use GPS to provide a rough location for the vehicle because of its unreliability.
 For example, Google’s self-driving car (Waymo) can’t rely on GPS because of its design principles.

 So can driverless cars function solely on sensor data without external information?
 In other words, does it need pre-loaded 3D maps at all to be fully functional?